-Note: Use information provided as much as possible.
-Use the dates of the meeting rather than the specific presentation date If no proceedings editor is given, use the meeting name.
+Note: Use the dates of the meeting rather than the specific presentation date.
+If no proceedings editor is given, use the meeting name.
 Reference conference material from printed sources in the same format as book chapters or journal articles.
 See the APA Publication Manual, section 10.5 for additional details.